When’s the ideal time to start thinking about retirement?

 When’s the ideal time to start thinking about retirement?
 Start as soon as you move abroad.
 Yes, life will be hectic and expensive with relocation costs, finding a place to live and creating a social circle.
 But, you can immediately check whether you still qualify for a pension back home, and how you can keep that topped up.
 It might not fund your entire retirement but it’s a very valuable asset to have.

 The real planning starts soon after – maybe when the first year is done and dusted.
 Ideally, you’ve figured out your new home and got a handle on your finances.
-You know what’s coming in and going out every month, and your new job has stabilised.
+You know what’s coming in and going out every month, and your new job has stabilized.
 Now’s the time to start thinking about life after your expat adventure.
 So do a formal budget and stick to it.
 Pay your savings account first, and then spend from what’s left.
-The earlier you start, the harder your money works to grow over time.
+The earlier you start saving for retirement, the harder your money works to grow over time.

 As you settle further into your expat adventure – say three or five years in – you might have a clearer idea of your goals.
-But new developments in life – meeting someone, getting married, kids – will all play a role in your exciting adventure.
+But new developments in life – meeting someone, getting married, having kids – will all play a role in your exciting adventure.
 Your financial planning will need to be re-calibrated to ensure you keep an eye on the long game.
+Like I said, investing for retirement and planning for that important chapter needs to be kept under “active planning” at all times.

 If you’re ten years into your expat life, chances are, you’ve been thinking about retirement for a while and you’ve already got a private retirement plan in operation.
 If you haven’t – start now, please.
 The years creep up, and you need to get started as soon as possible.
 Think about all the wonderful years you’ll live after retirement age.
 Your retirement plan will need to be there for you.